If I had an extra life, I would go deep undercover in the following list of books, essays and reviews that has come into my possession.

 Other Space (British space soap)(Killed due to producer-cowardice)(Series ended nicely)

-Outcasts (British future soap)(Improves a bit)
+Outcasts (British future soap)(Improves a bit in time.)

 Paradox (data from the future) (Okay) (Cancelled due to lack of imagination)